Using Machine Learning to Design Time Step Size Controllers for Stable Time Integrators: Introduction

 \section{Introduction}

 Numerically solving systems of ordinary differential equations (ODEs)

 gives rise to many challenges which are addressed theoretically by topics such as order of accuracy and convergence, stability, efficiency, and the preservation of linear invariants or further properties of the solution such as positivity.
 Runge--Kutta (RK) methods are commonly used examples of numerical methods solving the initial value problem \eqref{eq:init}, and all the above mentioned topics have been excessively studied in the past, see for instance \cite{B16, HNW1993, HNWII}.
-In this work, we are particularly interested in the aspect of efficiency using time step control.

 Traditionally, the first step size control mechanism for numerical approximations of ODEs uses an estimate of the local error and multiplies the current time step size by a factor derived from the estimate to maximize the time step size while keeping the error below a given tolerance \cite[Section~II.4]{HNW1993}.
 This approach is basically a deadbeat I controller and can be improved, in particular when the method is not operating in the asymptotic regime of small time step sizes.
 By including some history of the control process, improved PI controllers were introduced in \cite{gustafsson1988pi,gustafsson1991control} and extended to more general digital signal processing (DSP) controllers in \cite{soderlind2006time,soderlind2006adaptive}.
 For a deeper insight to this topic we refer also to \cite{S2002,soderlind2003digital,Z1964, G1994,AS2017}.
 In those publications general, time control theoretical arguments are used to deduce stable controllers.
 However, given a specific scheme, there is hope to further improve the time step control.
 One example is given in \cite{optimizedRK}, where the authors equip RK methods with \enquote{optimized} DSP time step controllers.
 To that end, the authors sampled the domain of the hyperparameters from the controller and deduced the \enquote{optimal} parameters for the given test problems by means of minimizing the maximum, the median, or the $95\%$ percentile of the right-hand side evaluations followed by a final choice based on human interaction.